PurdueCAM2Project/HELPSweb/source/join.rst

 Self Assessment
 ---------------

 Before you join this team, answer the following questions.
 These questions help you decide whether this team is right for you.

-This team has no interest asking you memorization questions.
-Instead, this team puts great emphasis on understanding "why".
+If you cannot answer any of these questions, you are not ready to join this team.
+Please do not intend to memorize answers.
+You should **understanding**.

 .. note::